-The exhibition marks the first time Kelly’s lifelong practice of collaged postcards will be the focus of a major museum exhibition.
-Widely regarded as one of the most important artists of the twentieth century, Kelly (1923–2015) is known for his abstract paintings, sculptures, and prints that are masterworks in the exploration of line, form, and color.
-Over the course of more than fifty years, the artist made approximately 400 postcard collages, some of which served as exploratory musings and others as studies for larger works in other media.
-They range from his first monochrome in 1949 through his last collages of crashing ocean waves, made in 2005.
-Together, these works show an unbounded space of creative freedom and provide an important insight into the way Kelly saw, experienced and translated the world in his art.
+American painter Ellsworth Kelly (1923–2015) is one of the most important artists of the twentieth century.
+His abstract paintings, sculptures, and prints are masterworks in the exploration of line, form, and color.
+In a lesser-known part of his practice, Kelly made collaged postcards, some of which served as exploratory musings and others as preparation for larger works in other media.
+From 1949 to 2005, Kelly made just over 400 postcard works.
+They show a playful, unbounded space of creative freedom for the artist and provide an important insight into the way Kelly saw, experienced, and translated the world in his art.